microsoft/msphpsql/README.md

 version number MAY have trailing pre-release version to indicate the stability, and/or build meta data.

-- Pre-release version is be denoted by hyphen followed by `preview` or `rc` keyword and may be followed by a series of dot separated identifiers.
+- Pre-release version is denoted by hyphen followed by `preview` or `rc` keyword and may be followed by a series of dot separated identifiers.
 Production quality releases do not contain the pre-release version. `preview` has lower precedence than `rc`.
-Example of precedence: *1.2.3-preview < 1.2.3-preview.1 < 1.2.3-rc < 1.2.3 < 1.3.0*.
+Example of precedence: *preview < preview.1 < rc < rc.1*.
-*Note that PECL package version does not have the hyphen before pre-release version, due to limitation in PECL.
-Example of package version: 1.2.3preview*
+*Note that PECL package version does not have the hyphen before pre-release version, due to restrictions in PECL.
+Example of PECL package version: 1.2.3preview*
 - Build metadata MAY be denoted by a plus sign followed by 4 digits, such as  `1.2.3-preview+5678` or `1.2.3+5678`.
 Build meta data does NOT figure into the precedence order.